 For other epic slow cooker meal ideas, be sure to check out my recipes for Slow Cooker Mac and Cheese as well as Slow Cooker Beef Ragu.

-What can I do with the leftover bolognese?
 I serve my family spaghetti bolognese the first night I make it, then I use the leftover mince to create two medium size lasagnes which I layer up and then freeze.
 When I need a quick meal, I simply bake one of the lasagnes from frozen for one hour and 20 minutes at 180°C fan bake until golden and bubbling.

 Slow Cooker Spaghetti Bolognese